cu-telecom/cutel-docs/docs/services/faxing.md

 * **903993**: Random colouring page for kids (and adults)
 * **903994**: Battleships
 * **903995**: Connect Four + Dots & Boxes

-## Create a fax!

-If you have a static PDF, or a script / URL that produces a dynamic PDF we can make it accesible to subscribers with fax machine - Please [get in touch!](https://cutel.net/contact/)